-Over time, higher doses mean side effects may worsen while any positive effect on your mental health diminishes as your body develops higher tolerance levels to Adderall.
+Over time, higher doses mean side effects may worsen while any positive effects on your mental health lessen as your body develops higher tolerance levels to Adderall.

 The Federal Drug Administration has approved Adderall for two uses.
 The first is ADHD, as we’ve discussed.
-The other is narcolepsy, a condition characterized by ‘attacks’ of sleep during waking hours .
+The other is narcolepsy, a condition characterized by “attacks” of sleep during waking hours .

 Being diagnosed with ADHD comes with a higher risk of experiencing another mental illness.
 Some of the most common conditions include:

-- Bipolar disorder.
+- Bipolar disorder

-- Anxiety disorders.
+- Anxiety disorders

-- Substance use disorder.
+- Substance use disorder (SUD)

-- Personality disorders .
+- Personality disorders

-Does Adderall Help With Anxiety – What You Should Know About Adderall and Anxiety Medications
+Does Adderall Help With Anxiety?
+What You Should Know About Adderall and Anxiety Medications

-- Monoamine oxidase inhibitor (MAOI).
+- Monoamine oxidase inhibitor (MAOI)

-- Selective serotonin reuptake inhibitors (SSRI).
+- Selective serotonin reuptake inhibitors (SSRI)

-- Serotonin-norepinephrine reuptake inhibitors (SNRI).
+- Serotonin-norepinephrine reuptake inhibitors (SNRI)

-- Tricyclic antidepressants.
+- Tricyclic antidepressants

-- St. John’s Wort .
+- St. John’s Wort